 The best way to research the CRA activities of a bank is to contact the bank and request a copy of the Performance Evaluation.
 It is mandatory that banks make their Performance Evaluations available to the public at each branch office and the institution’s headquarters.
 Performance Evaluations can also be requested from the bank’s supervisory agency.
 The Performance Evaluation is designed to show the bank’s CRA rating.
 Most banks have at least one staff member who serves the role of CRA Officer (sometimes referred to as a Compliance Officer).
 Call the bank for more information.

-Q: What is the relationship between the Banking Department and the federal bank supervisory agencies?
+Q: What is the relationship between the Department of Financial Services and federal bank supervisory agencies?

 The Department of Financial Services regulates only New York State-chartered financial institutions.
 Some banks choose to operate under a state charter, and some elect to operate under a federal charter.

 Federal regulators include the Office of the Comptroller of the Currency (OCC), which regulates all nationally chartered financial institutions.
 For example, banks that have N.A.
 (National Association) in their title are nationally chartered financial institutions.
 The Federal Reserve Bank (FRB) regulates those state-chartered institutions that are members of the Federal Reserve System.
 The Federal Deposit Insurance Corporation (FDIC) regulates non-FRB member state-chartered banks and state-chartered thrift institutions, and the Office of Thrift Supervision (OTS) regulates federally chartered Thrift institutions, as well as all Savings and Loan Associations.

 All state-chartered banks in New York are regulated simultaneously by the Department and one of the above agencies, and the Department maintains a close working relationship with each of them.
 When possible, the Department examines institutions simultaneously, to maximize efficiency and minimize the financial and resource burdens on the institution.

 Q. What is community development